shadowcat344/Final-Project-s-/README.md

 # Final-Project-s-
 This is for my 2D game or games.
 Let's see how it goes!
 =======================================================
-Mouikkai is mostly complete (perhaps a few finishing touches first)...for now.
+Mouikkai is complete...for now.
 I do plan on adding more to it in the future, since I made this game on a tight deadline.
 Included in the folder is both Mouikkai.py (which you'll need pygame installed to use) and Mouikkai.exe which can run by itself.
 Remember to keep all files together in the folder.
 There's not really a tutorial in-game, so here's a basic rundown of the controls.

 Mouikkai keyboard controls: z = jump/confirm. x = run. shift = dash. arrow keys = move around.